 PowerPoint Digital Signage

 One of the benefits of using a low-cost Windows-based PC/compute stick is the ability to use PowerPoint for digital signage.
 PowerPoint is an ideal way to create signage content due to its flexible screen layout management, wide multimedia support, fonts choices, color palette selection and page animation/transition effects.
 To lower your operating cost you can use the free PowerPoint Viewer program on the PC stick to display PowerPoint signage presentations on your TV points.

-For more detailed information download our PowerSignage product brochure or visit our website at www.powerdigitalsignage.com.
+For more information take a look at our PowerPlayer brochure or visit our website at www.powerdigitalsignage.com.

 PowerPoint is a registered trademark of Microsoft Corporation.
 PowerSignage and PowerPlayer are trademarks of Power Media Design Pty Ltd.